GadgetSeed/gadgetseed/shell/SHELL.md

 :
 ```

-The command prompt is ": ".
+The command prompt is ":".

-## Basic operations
+## basic operation

-Type a command from the keyboard, and then type the enter key to execute the command.
+Enter a command from the keyboard and execute the command by entering the enter key.

-You can enter the commands that you entered in the past again by entering the cursor key up and down.
+You can re-enter the previously entered command by pressing the cursor keys up and down.

-You can use the TAB key to complete the executable command string.
+The executable command string can be completed with the TAB key.

 ## Main commands

 ### help

-Displays a list of commands that can be executed.
+Displays a list of executable commands.

 ```
 : help